 It is a dyeing process, not a printing process as the color is transferred directly to the fabric surface and initially appears brown.
 After drying, the material is then placed on racks in a developing bath, and a chemical reaction turns the brown ink to a bright blue.
 Lastly, the fabric is boiled and pressed before it is ready for use.
 The fabric is hung on an iron frame in layers and dipped into a deep ‘Färbebottich,’ or vat.

 An alternative process can create a similar blue colored fabric using a form of etching using a corrosive substance (etching), which also leads to a white pattern on a blue background.

 The ornamental motifs and patterns that are used, in Blueprint textiles, are some of the oldest known patterns used in textile design.
 Florals, perpetual borders and Christianity motifs were popular themes and clearly an integral part of folk’s lives.

 “Blueprint” have been used to decorate such items as tablecloths, pillowcases, curtains, and wall hangings.Even in clothing fashion, it was used as as an element of ethnic minority from the Lusatian region.
 Aprons, in particular are printed with different patterns on the front and back

-Scandinavian culture, literature and traditions are close to my heart, even though I am Australian.
-Travel broadens the mind, so I travel if I can and am always up for a vigorous, respectful discussion.
-I'm an avid reader, I enjoy photography, writing and a variety of crafts, particularly traditional art forms.
-You are always welcome to stop by at S.t.P.A.
+Scandinavian culture, literature and traditions are close to my heart, even though I'm Australian.
+Travel and courteous discussions greatly broaden the mind, so I travel if I can and am always up for a vigorous, respectful discussion.
+I'm an avid reader, I enjoy photography and craft, particularly traditional art forms.
+I hope you'll find 'Something to Ponder About,' in my WordPress Community.

 View all posts by Forestwood